snowplow/snowplowanalytics.com/_posts/2020-01-13-release-r118/index.md

 In such scenario, the payload can’t be stored in its entirety, and a size violation bad row is emitted.
 For example this could be the case if a big image is sent via a form.

+This type of bad row is generally unrecoverable.

 <h2>2.4.
 Bad rows emitted by the enrich jobs</h2>

 ### 2.4.1.
 [Collector payload format violation](https://github.com/snowplow/iglu-central/blob/master/schemas/com.snowplowanalytics.snowplow.badrows/collector_payload_format_violation/jsonschema/1-0-0)